 While truck driver negligence is certainly the cause of many accidents, it is also quite possible that the trucking company itself is also culpable.
 At the W. Winston Briggs Law Firm, our truck accident investigations are comprehensive.
 We look at the actions of the driver as well as those of the companies that hired the driver and leased the truck.

-Our Atlanta tractor-trailer company negligence law firm has represented clients across Georgia and throughout the Southeast in catastrophic and fatal truck accidents.
+Our Atlanta tractor-trailer injury lawyers have represented clients across Georgia and throughout the Southeast in catastrophic and fatal trucking crashes.
 We have experience handling commercial vehicle accident cases involving 18-wheelers, fifth-wheel tractor-trailers and other commercial vehicles on Georgia roads and highways.

 Truck Driver Fatigue